noir-lang/book/src/language_concepts/data_types.md

 #### Tuples

-Noir also supports tuples which can be thought of as anonymous structs with integers as field names.
+Noir also supports tuples, which can be thought of as anonymous structs with integers as field names.

 ```rust,noplaypen
 fn main() {